mulle-c/mulle-container/dox/API_ARRAY.md

 # `mulle_array`

 `mulle_array` is a container that uses `mulle_container_keycallback` for the management of it's elements.
-It's
+Internally it uses a C array of void * pointers, that is grown with `realloc`.

 ## Types